#

-WASHINGTON, DC —Today, AARP announced its support for the bipartisan Recognize, Assist, Include, Support, and Engage (RAISE) Family Caregivers Act that would require the development of a national strategy to support family caregivers.
-The legislation (H.R.
-3099) was introduced today in the U.S. House of Representatives by Reps.
-Gregg Harper (R-MS) and Kathy Castor (D-FL).
-The Senate bill, S. 1719, was introduced last week by U.S. Senators Susan Collins (R-ME) and Tammy Baldwin (D-WI).
+WASHINGTON, DC — AARP announced its support of the bipartisan Recognize, Assist, Include, Support, and Engage Family Caregivers Act that would require the development of a national strategy to support family caregivers.
+The legislation (S. 1028) was introduced this week in the U.S. Senate by Senators Susan Collins (R-ME) and Tammy Baldwin (D-WI).

 # # #

 AARP is the nation's largest nonprofit, nonpartisan organization dedicated to empowering Americans 50 and older to choose how they live as they age.
 With nearly 38 million members and offices in every state, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, AARP works to strengthen communities and advocate for what matters most to families with a focus on health security, financial stability and personal fulfillment.
 AARP also works for individuals in the marketplace by sparking new solutions and allowing carefully chosen, high-quality products and services to carry the AARP name.
 As a trusted source for news and information, AARP produces the world's largest circulation publications, AARP The Magazine and AARP Bulletin.
 To learn more, visit www.aarp.org or follow @AARP and @AARPadvocates on social media.